-VTA contributes to the Trust at actuarially determined rates applied to eligible payroll sufficient to maintain funding of vested benefits.
-VTA's contributions to the Trust for the fiscal year ended June 30, 2008, were made at a rate of 10.24% of covered payroll in accordance with the actuarially determined requirements computed as of July 1, 2007.
-In addition, VTA transferred \$101.7 million from its proprietary funds that were designated for payments for the retiree medical benefits liability.
-The transfer of the net assets of Retiree Medical Program from Internal Service Fund to the Trust is to comply with GASB Statement 45.
+VTA contributes to the Trust at the actuarially determined rates applied to eligible payroll sufficient to maintain funding of vested benefits.
+VTA's contributions to the Trust for the fiscal years ended June 30, 2010 and 2009 were made at rates of 11.7% and 10.24% of covered payroll, respectively, in accordance with the actuarially determined requirements.
+In addition, VTA transferred \$101.7 million from its proprietary funds that were designated for payments for the retiree OPEB liability in fiscal year 2008.
+The transfer of the net assets of the Retiree OPEB Program from the Internal Service Fund to the Trust was made to comply with certain provisions of GASB Statement 45.